Leontine martyrs: Abraham of Arazd

-Abraham of Arazd was an Armenian priest and a disciple of the Leontine martyrs.
+Abraham of Arrazd was an Armenian priest and a disciple of the Leontine martyrs.
 Like his teachers, he was subjected to prolonged torture, but unlike them, was eventually set free.
 He afterward left society to become a hermit, remaining one until his death in the 5th century.
 He is regarded as a saint by the Armenian Church, with a feast day of December 20.

 Veneration

 St. Ghevond the Priest and His Companions are commemorated as saints in the Armenian Apostolic Church.
 The day of the Feast of St. Ghevond the Priest and His Companions is July 31.
 It is also considered the day of the clergy in the Armenian Church and their office is celebrated on the Tuesday after the western Sexagesima, as they are regarded as the patron saints of the Armenian clergy.